 - Not well suited for sticky soil

 - Takes a long time to till large area due to its small size Due to its small size

 - Difficult to break through sod

-Rototillers (sometimes called tillers) have drastically reduced the physical efforts required to manually till, cultivate, weed or dig a garden.
+Rototillers (sometimes called tillers) has drastically reduced the physical efforts required to manually till, cultivate, weed, or dig a garden.
 With the variety of rototillers available on the market, it becomes imperative to have a guide to help you choose the right tiller that will best suit the job you have in mind.

 Bear in mind that tillers are mostly designed to dig new gardens, while cultivators are specially designed for the purpose of mixing and blending of soil usually with compost or fertilizer for soil amendments.
 So, it goes without saying that your choice depends largely on what you have in mind to accomplish.